Shadow in the Cache: Unveiling and Mitigating Privacy Risks of KV-cache in LLM Inference: Attack Landscape: Input Reconstruction from KV-cache

 \subsection{Threat Model}

-In our threat model, we assume that an LLM server has deployed an open-source LLM based service.
-After a user uses the service with private user inputs, it generates a large number of KV-caches.
-The attacker gains access to the KV-caches and tries to infer the private inputs, as showed in Figure~\ref{fig:attack}.
+This work focuses on the threat landscape of LLM inference services within a confidential computing paradigm.
+We consider the inference service provider as the adversary.

-\partitle{Attacker's Objective} The primary objective of the attacker is to recover the user input prompt from the accessed KV-cache.
-In this paper, we assume that the attacker attempts to restore the user input verbatim, which may significantly compromise the privacy of the user.
+\partitle{Adversary's Objective} The primary objective of the adversary is to recover the user input prompt from the accessed KV-cache.
+We target verbatim reconstruction because it represents the most severe breach of privacy, allowing the extraction of exact credentials, PII, or proprietary logic contained in the input.

-\partitle{Attacker's Capabilities} We consider an attacker with relatively strong yet still practical capabilities, as follows.

-\begin{itemize}[leftmargin=*] \item \textbf{Access to KV-cache.} The attacker can obtain the KV-caches stored by an LLM server.
-This can be achieved by eavesdropping on the communication channel between nodes (e.g. through the LeftoverLocals attack~\cite{sorensen2024leftoverlocals}), reading persisted KV-cache from storage, or other unspecified means of accessing the KV-cache pool. \item \textbf{Access to the foundation model on which the deployed LLM is developed.} We assume a gray-box setting where the attacker can gain access to the foundation model's weights on which the deployed LLM is developed\footnote{This assumption is realistic given that now most LLM services are developed on open-source foundation models.
-First, disclosing the underlying foundation model is often a fundamental requirement of open-source licenses.
-Second, even if model information isn't publicly disclosed, an attacker could identify the specific foundation model via model fingerprinting attacks~\cite{pasquini2025llmmapfingerprintinglargelanguage, chen2022teacher}.}.
-The deployed model could be a fine-tuned version of the foundation model. \end{itemize}